-- 1. Annual progress reports, required under 40 CFR 122.42(c), will facilitate the long-term assessment of Prince George's County's NPDES stormwater program.
+- 1. Annual progress reports, required under 40 CFR 122.42(c), will facilitate the long-term assessment of Frederick County's NPDES stormwater program.
 The County shall submit annual reports on or before the anniversary date of this permit and post these reports on the County's website.
-All information, data, and analyses shall be based on the fiscal year and include:

-- a.
-The status of implementing the components of the stormwater management program that are established as permit conditions including:

-- i.
-Source Identification;
+All information, data, and analyses shall be based on the fiscal year and include: - a.
+The status of implementing the components of the stormwater management program that are established as permit conditions including: - Source Identification;

 - ii.
 Stormwater Management;

 - iii.
 Erosion and Sediment Control;

 - iv.
 Illicit Discharge Detection and Elimination;

 - v.
-Trash and Litter;
+Litter and Floatables;

 - vi.
 Property Management and Maintenance;

 - vii.
 Public Education;

 - viii.
 Watershed Assessment;

 - ix.
 Restoration Plans;

 - x.
 TMDL Compliance;

 - xi.
 Assessment of Controls; and

 - xii.
 Program Funding.

+- b.
+A narrative summary describing the results and analyses of data, including monitoring data that is accumulated throughout the reporting year;

+- c.
+Expenditures for the reporting period and the proposed budget for the upcoming